RG evolution and effect of intermediate new physics on $\Delta B=2$ six-quark operators: Introduction

-To facilitate further studies, we provide a publicly available Python package~\cite{RepoName} that performs the RG evolution.
+To facilitate further studies, we provide a publicly available Python package~\cite{RepoName} that performs the RGE.
 This tool is designed to accommodate a wide class of bosonic new physics models and arbitrary choices of intermediate scales, enabling users to generalize our analysis to other scenarios.
-The code also includes routines for matching the resulting coefficients to current experimental bounds, enabling a consistent framework for phenomenological studies of neutron–antineutron oscillations and other $\Delta B = 2$ processes.
+The code also includes routines for matching the resulting coefficients to current experimental bounds, enabling a consistent framework for phenomenological studies of $n-\bar{n}$ oscillations and other $\Delta B = 2$ processes.
+While the analysis presented here is inspired by frameworks related to extra-dimensional model building, the Python code is designed to be flexible and easily adapted to any BSM scenario the reader might wish to explore.

 Although the particles within the loop in Fig.~\ref{fig:1loopWC} can be any of the SM fermions, for clarity and simplicity, we restrict them such that the minimal set of BNV operator basis given in~\cite{Ozer:1982qh} is not enlarged.
 While the original analysis in~\cite{Ozer:1982qh} did not incorporate Yukawa interactions, we extend the BNV operator basis to account for scalar-mediated interactions, thereby capturing additional effects relevant in realistic new physics scenarios.